 These test cases are related to verifying:

-- Mapping of data is correct or not.
+- If the mapping of data is correct or not,

-- The accuracy of precision of data in numeric fields
+- The accuracy of the precision of data in numeric fields,

-- No record get destroy during the ETL process, record count in the source system and target system should be the same.
+- No record gets destroy during the ETL process, the record count in the source system and target system should be the same,

-- Deletion of records in the target tables it should not affect any relation in target DB
+- Deletion of records in the target tables should not affect any relation in target DB,